Language

 Gears: Precision Speed and Torque Management

-Gearboxes and individual gear sets are among the most mechanically sophisticated components in a power plant.
-They perform two primary functions, i.e. speed reduction (converting high-speed turbine output to the lower RPM required by generators) and torque multiplication (amplifying rotational force for driven loads).
+Gearboxes and gear sets are among the most mechanically sophisticated components in a power plant, performing speed reduction and torque multiplication.
+Special-purpose gear units follow API 613, and gear-tooth rating follows ANSI/AGMA 2101.
+They convert high-speed turbine output to the lower RPM generators required.

 Turbine-to-generator speed matching: